About

 Journal article

 "Transculturality of the Alps.
-A comparative analyses of image and sound in 'multiple Bergfilme' of the early 30s" (with Maria Adorno), in: Cinema & Cie.
-International Film Studies Journal, accepted.
+The Role of Image and Sound in a European 'Multiple Bergfilm' of the 1930s" (with Maria Adorno), in: Cinema & Cie.
+Film and Media Studies Journal, 141–164, DOI: https://riviste.unimi.it/index.php/cinemaetcie/article/view/17960/18788.

 "Hermann Kretzschmar’s forgotten heirs: ‘Silent’ Film Music as Applied Musical Hermeneutics", in: Music and the Moving Image, 12 (3), 2019, 3–24.